 In all states except Nebraska and Maine, electors are awarded on a winner-take-all basis.
-This means that in a closely contested election like 2000 (Bush v.
+This means all electors/delegates in a state are awarded to the winner of the popular vote in that state.
+So in a closely contested election like 2000 (Bush v.
 Gore), when George Bush won Florida with a roughly 50-50% split of the popular vote in that state, he won all 27 electoral votes for Florida.

 Maine and Nebraska use a slightly different method for allocating electoral votes.
 In the "Congressional District Method", one elector within each congressional district is selected by popular vote in that district.
 The remaining two electors (representing the 2 U.S. Senate seats) are selected by the statewide popular vote.
 This method has been used in Nebraska since 1996 and in Maine since 1972.